Year 1

 Maths

-This half term we will be developing our knowledge of numbers 50 to 100 and beyond, addition and subtraction beyond 20 and money.
+This half term we will be developing our knowledge of money, multiplication and division, and capacity and volume.

 We will focus on knowing and remembering our Key Instant Recall Facts (KIRFs).
 More information about our school KIRFs can be found here Our Maths Page.

-Please click on the link below for Year 1 KIRFs (Key Instant Recall Facts), we are currently working on Summer 1.
-By the end of this half term, children should tell the time to the nearest hour and half past the hour.
+Please click on the link below for Year 1 KIRFs (Key Instant Recall Facts).
+We are currently working on Summer 2.
+By the end of this half term, children should know number bonds for each number up to 20.

 If you have any questions about these areas of Maths please do not hesitate to come and speak to us.